aakash-sheth/event-registry/README.md

 ### Emails not sending

-- Check `EMAIL_PROVIDER` setting
-- Verify SES/SendGrid credentials
+- Verify AWS SES credentials and permissions
+- Check SES_REGION and SES_FROM_EMAIL settings
+- Ensure email/domain is verified in SES (if in sandbox mode)
 - Check notification logs in admin panel

 ## 📚 Next Steps (Deferred Features)